Skip to main content

 Tried: Browse directly to shell.jpg after uploading it before uploading .htaccess

-Without the .htaccess in place, Apache has no instruction to treat .jpg files as PHP.
-The server serves the file as an image, so the browser either displays garbled content or prompts a download.
-The .htaccess must be uploaded first so the directive is active before any request hits the webshell.
+Without the .htaccess in place, Apache has no instruction to treat .jpg as PHP, so it serves the file as an image and the browser shows garbled content or offers a download.
+Upload the .htaccess first, so the directive is live before any request reaches the webshell.

 Tried: Use shell.jpg?cmd=cat /flag.txt or cat /flag assuming a common CTF flag path

-The flag location varies per challenge instance.
-Guessing /flag.txt or /flag may return 'No such file or directory', making it appear the webshell is not working when it actually is.
-The correct path in this challenge is /var/www/flag.txt, which must be confirmed by running ls / or find / -name 'flag*' first to locate the actual file.
+The flag location varies per instance.
+Guessing /flag.txt or /flag may return 'No such file or directory', which makes a working webshell look broken.
+Here the path is /var/www/flag.txt, and running ls / or find / -name 'flag*' first is what confirms it.

 Learn more